giampaolo/psutil/docs/performance.rst

 Methods sped up by oneshot()
 ----------------------------

+Here's a list of method groups for each platform which can benefit from :meth:`Process.oneshot`.
-The table below lists methods that benefit from :meth:`Process.oneshot`, grouped by platform.
-Methods separated by an empty row share the same underlying system call.
-The *speedup* row estimates the gain when all listed methods are called together (best case), as measured by :src:`scripts/internal/bench_oneshot.py`.
+Methods in each group (in the same comma-separated list) share the same underlying system call.

+The estimated speedup represents the gain when all listed methods are called together (best case), as measured by :src:`scripts/internal/bench_oneshot.py`.

 Linux